 Reversed Images on Vintage Football Cards

-The Vintage Football Card Gallery includes at least eleven cards on which the images are reversed.
+The Vintage Football Card Gallery includes at least a dozen cards on which the images are reversed.
 Some of these errors are noted in the price guides, and some I have noticed myself.
 The reversed images tend to be clustered in a handful of sets, suggesting that someone who was working on those sets was not paying attention.
 Three of the errors were discovered and corrected mid-production, so there are both error and corrected variations of those cards.

 1948 Kellogg's Pep Charley Trippi